fo-dicom/fo-dicom/README.md

 DicomSetupBuilder.UseServiceProvider(app.Services);
 ```

-If you are using the host builder, you can do this:
+If you are using the host builder:

 ```csharp
 var host = Host.CreateDefaultBuilder(args)